Monmouth Civic Chorus: History

 William Gordon Pagdin founded Monmouth Civic Chorus in 1949.
 The Gilbert and Sullivan operetta The Pirates of Penzance was the Chorus's first performance in May 1950 at the Carlton Theater (now the Count Basie Center for the Arts) in Red Bank, New Jersey.

 Monmouth Civic Chorus's second performance, in January 1951 was Messiah (Handel).
 Monmouth Civic Chorus continued to perform Gilbert and Sullivan as well as sacred works under the direction of its founder until 1962.

 Felix Molzer became Monmouth Civic Chorus director in 1962, the same year he founded the Monmouth Conservatory of Music.
 In his native Vienna, he sang in the Vienna Boys' Choir as a child and became its director.
 He added to the Monmouth Civic Chorus operetta repertoire and expanded its concert performances to new stages, among them the then-Garden State Arts Center with the New Jersey Symphony Orchestra conducted by Henry Lewis.

 William R. Shoppell, Jr. became Monmouth Civic Chorus's director in 1973.
 Shoppell was also District Music Supervisor for the Freehold Regional High School District, cantor at Monmouth Reform Temple, and Director of Music at Point Pleasant Presbyterian Church.
 Under his direction the Monmouth Civic Chorus performance schedule grew from a classical concert in the fall and a staged musical in the spring to three concerts plus a stage show.
 In addition to Gilbert and Sullivan, the stage repertoire expanded to include American musical theater.

-Monmouth Civic Chorus began touring out of state under Shoppell's direction in 1981, which led to a performing tour of Austria and Germany in 1985.
+Monmouth Civic Chorus began touring out of state under Shoppell's direction in 1981, which led to a performing tour of Austria and Germany in 1984.
 European tours were continued under subsequent directors.

-Upon Shoppell's retirement in 1991, Dr. Mark Shapiro was appointed Artistic Director.
+Upon Shoppell's retirement in 1991, Dr. Mark Shapiro was appointed artistic director.
 Under his direction, Monmouth Civic Chorus recorded two CDs, increased its repertoire of new music and premieres, and performed original concert presentations of traditional music.
 Monmouth Civic Chorus received the ASCAP/Chorus America Alice Parker Award for the March 2007 world premiere of contemporary composer Jorge Martin's Stronger Than Darkness, an adaptation of his opera Before Night Falls, based on the memoir by Cuban dissident Reinaldo Arenas.

-Dr. Ryan James Brandau was appointed Monmouth Civic Chorus Artistic Director beginning with the 2012-13 season, upon the departure of Dr. Shapiro, who became the Music Director of The Cecilia Chorus of New York.
+Dr. Ryan James Brandau was appointed Monmouth Civic Chorus artistic director beginning with the 2012-13 season, upon the departure of Dr. Shapiro, who became the music director of The Cecilia Chorus of New York.
 Dr. Brandau's arrangements are featured in the Monmouth Civic Chorus holiday concert performed annually in December, and on its CD, A Merry Little MCC Christmas, released in 2014.
 Dr. Brandau prepared Monmouth Civic Chorus for a performance of Mahler's 8th Symphony by invitation at Carnegie Hall with the Canterbury Choral Society in November 2017.

+Kevin Vondrak was appointed artistic director beginning with the 2026-27 season, after Dr. Brandau's departure.
+Vondrak is also the associate conductor of The Crossing, based in Philadelphia.

+Repertoire

+The repertoire since 1992 is listed on the chorus' website.